num42/subsampling-pdf-decoder/README.md

 }
 ```

-For further instructions how to use it, see the sample application.
+For further instructions on how to use it, see the sample application.
 There we use a [VerticalViewPager] and a PagerAdapter.
 Within the PagerAdapter we use the subsampling-scale-image-view and this's decoder classes.